Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Eventually, we started investing in toys that were made specifically for German Shepherds and other large dogs.
 We had a stuffed rabbit made out of firehouse material for a little over two years.
 She finally managed to rip one of the ears off after quite a while—that’s how good these toys are.

 It is vitally important that a dog has toys that they know are their own.
 These are toys that they can play with when they are bored and can field the chewing habit that most dogs, especially during their teething phase, have.
-Plus, giving a dog the sense of ownership over something can make them happier.
+Plus, giving a dog a sense of ownership over something can make them happier.

 Finding the right toys may be a process, and an expensive one if your dog is a chewer, but once you’ve found a brand that makes toys that actually last, stick with that brand.
 When you buy a new toy, present it to your dog so they know that it is theirs.
 Play with them with it so they understand that they are allowed to chew on it.
 This will keep them away from stuffed animals or other stuffed things in your house that might accidentally be seen as playthings.